microchip-pic-avr-examples/avr128da48-freertos-tickless-mplab-mcc/README.md

 ## Operation

-To program the Curiosity Nano board with this MPLAB® X project, follow the steps provided in the [How to Program the Curiosity Nano Board](#how-to-program-the-curiosity-nano-board) section.<br>
+To program the Curiosity Nano board with this MPLAB X project, follow the steps provided in the [How to Program the Curiosity Nano Board](#how-to-program-the-curiosity-nano-board) section.<br>

 ## Setup

 The following configurations must be made for this project:

-1. Add FreeRTOS library to the project.
+1. Add the FreeRTOS library to the project.
 <br><img src="images/freeRTOS_library.png" width="800">

 2. Configure the FreeRTOS application: <br>